HeteroChromia420/MASAutoBackup/README.md

 m h * * * /path/to/sh

-replace "path/to/sh" to the location of MASAutoBackup.sh, m for the minutes and h for the hour you want it to run (for example 30 17 would run it at 5:30 PM).
+replace "path/to/sh" with the location of MASAutoBackup.sh, m for the minutes and h for the hour you want it to run (for example 30 17 would run it at 5:30 PM).

 then edit the .sh itself on the following line: